Triple Chocolate Layer Cake

 - optional for decoration: 15 oz (1.5 bags) semi-sweet chocolate chips

 - Preheat oven to 350F degrees.
 Butter & flour two 9 inch round cake pans4, or use non-stick spray.
 See note about 9x13 pan option.

-- For the cake: Sift together the flour, sugar, cocoa powder, baking powder, baking soda, and salt in a medium sized bowl.
+- Make the cake: Sift together the flour, sugar, cocoa powder, baking powder, baking soda, and salt in a medium sized bowl.
 Set aside.

 - Using a handheld or stand mixer on high speed, mix the buttermilk, oil, room temperature eggs, and vanilla in a large bowl until combined.
 Slowly add the dry ingredients to the wet ingredients with the mixer on low.
 Add the coffee.
 The batter will be VERY thin.
 This is ok.

 - Pour the batter into prepared baking pans and bake for 23-27 minutes or until a toothpick inserted in the center comes out clean.
 My cakes took exactly 24 minutes.
 Allow to cool before frosting.

 - Assemble the cake: Place 1 layer, flat side up, on a plate or cake stand.
 With a knife or offset spatula, spread the top with frosting.
 Place the second layer on top, rounded side up, and spread the frosting evenly on the top and sides of the cake.
 Decorate with chocolate chips or as desired.

 - Buttermilk is required for this recipe.
 You can make your own DIY version of buttermilk by measuring 1 Tablespoon of lemon juice or white vinegar in a measuring glass.
 Add enough milk (1%, 2%, or whole) in the same measuring glass to reach 1 cup.
 Stir it around and let sit for 5 minutes.
-The homemade “buttermilk” will be somewhat curdled and ready to use in your recipe.
+The soured milk will be somewhat curdled and ready to use in your recipe.

 - Cake will not set up properly if using cold eggs.
 Please see note in the text of the post for a shortcut to bring eggs to room temperature.